-UT Group has pledged to observe the relevant laws and regulations including the Financial Instruments and Exchange Act and, disclose material facts conforming to the Timely Disclosure Rules established by the TSE, and to disclose information which does not come under the Timely Disclosure Rules but the company considers useful for shareholders, investors, and other stakeholders in understanding the situation of the company.
+UT Group has pledged to observe the relevant laws and regulations including the Financial Instruments and Exchange Act, disclose material facts conforming to the Timely Disclosure Rules established by the TSE, and disclose information which does not come under the Timely Disclosure Rules but the Company considers useful for shareholders, investors, and other stakeholders in understanding the situation of the Company.

 UT Group has an internal body called the Disclosure Council, which is chaired by the manager who is responsible of information management and consists of the Executive Officer in charge of IR, Manager of the IR Department, and Manager of the Finance Department.
 The Disclosure Council collects and centrally controls material facts, ensuring appropriate disclosure of information.

-Concerning disclosure of material facts in accordance with the Timely Disclosure Rules, the manager who is responsible of information handling instructs employees of the relevant departments to make timely disclosures to be made through the TSE’s TDnet and disseminate the disclosed information to news media when needed.
-In addition, the company promptly discloses such information via its corporate website.
+Concerning disclosure of material facts in accordance with the Timely Disclosure Rules, the manager who is responsible of information handling instructs associates (a term for employees at UT Group) of the relevant departments to make timely disclosures to be made through the TSE’s TD-Net and disseminate the disclosed information to news media when needed.
+In addition, the Company promptly discloses such information via its corporate website.

-UT Group is pledged to observe the Fair Disclosure Rules concerning fair and appropriate information disclosure, control as-yet-undisclosed material information which may significantly affect the company’s stock price, and, when the company delivers material information to entities outside the company, the company shall fairly deliver relevant material information to other investors as soon as possible.
+UT Group is pledged to observe the Fair Disclosure Rules concerning fair and appropriate information disclosure, control as-yet-undisclosed material information which may significantly affect the Company’s stock price, and, when the Company delivers material information to outside entities, it fairly delivers relevant material information to other investors as soon as possible.

 UT Group designates the President, Representative Director & CEO, the Executive Officer in charge of IR, and the Manager of the IR Department to be the personal links for investor relations, particularly for the delivery of material information to institutional investors, securities analysts, securities companies, and others.

-UT Group is pledged to enforce strong control of material information by the executives and employees concerned, in order to prevent leakage or premature or improper dissemination of as-yet-undisclosed material information which may significantly affect the company’s stock price, to institutional investors, securities analysts, securities companies, etc. In principle, two or more persons of the company attend one-on-one meetings and others, ensuring that IR spokespersons do not unintentionally deliver as-yet-undisclosed material information.
+UT Group is pledged to enforce strong control of material information by the executives and associates concerned, in order to prevent leakage or premature or improper dissemination of as-yet-undisclosed material information which may significantly affect the Company’s stock price, to institutional investors, securities analysts, securities companies, etc. In principle, two or more persons of the Company attend one-on-one meetings and others, ensuring that IR spokespersons do not unintentionally deliver as-yet-undisclosed material information.

 Financial information including sales, operating profit, ordinary profit, and net profit concerning the performance forecast for the present or next term